RFP Response Templates

 This is a significant piece of marketing script that you’ll include in your RFP response.
 It answers the question: Why do customers choose you over your competitors?

 Defining your competitive advantage can be difficult.
-We tell our clients to produce a list of their top five (5) “Why Us” statements.
-Not only does this help us understand our clients, but it also helps us find really great RFP “fits” for our clients.
-Companies that have a good sense of who they are, and what they’re best at, can simultaneously judge whether the RFP is strategic for their organization.
+We tell our clients to produce a list of their top five “Why Us” statements.
+This helps us understand our clients, and it also helps us build a bid that “fits” our clients.
+Companies that have a good sense of who they are and what they’re best at can also judge RFP opportunities.

-With your five (5) “Why Us” statements expertly crafted in hand, you can use them to guide your RFP response.
-They’ll save you time rewriting some of the same statements in every proposal.
+With your five “Why Us” statements expertly crafted in hand, you can use them to guide your RFP proposal response template.
+They’ll save time rewriting some of the same statements in every proposal.
 Just make sure to tailor the information to speak to the client’s proposal.
-For instance, if the RFP is seeking a firm specializing in advertising services, include the statements detailing your excellence in PPC, your best-in-class SEO awards and your copywriting faculties.
-Do not include paragraphs highlighting your experience running public relations campaigns.
+For instance, if the RFP is seeking a firm specializing in advertising services, include the statements detailing your excellence in PPC.
+Don’t forget your best-in-class SEO awards and your copywriting faculties.
+However, do not include paragraphs highlighting your experience running public relations campaigns.

-Most RFPs will ask to know more about the key personnel who will be managing their project — including a description of their expertise, capabilities and credentials.
+Most RFPs will ask for more information about the key personnel who will be managing their project.
+This includes a description of their expertise, capabilities and credentials.

 To prepare ahead of time, keep a running list of your key employees on record with all of their contact information included.
 In addition, ask each employee to contribute a paragraph about themselves that describes their background, work history and educational achievements.
 Some good information to include may be: